 Born in Wenatchee, Ivan King grew up in Seattle.
 As a student at the UW in the 1950s he became a Christian socialist, a pacifist, and civil rights activist.
 An early member of CORE, from 1964-67 he served as Assistant Director of the Urban League, later working for the Central Area Motivational Program and other activist projects.

-the early 1970s and an active member in the United Construction
+Herman Lanier was a sheet metal worker in the early 1970s and an active member in the United Construction Workers Association.

 In 1974, Janet Lewis became one of the first females admitted to the IBEW Local 46 apprenticeship program.
 Over the years she has worked to increase women's access to jobs in the construction trades, has earned a law degree, served as Chief Electrical inspector for the state, and currently is Business Representative for Local 46.

 Born on the Colville Reservation, Randy Lewis attended Western Washington College in the 1960s where he helped found the American Indian Student Union.
 After participating in the Alcatraz occupation in 1969, he joined Bernie Whitebear in organizing the Ft.
 Lawton takeover in 1970s.
 He is a longtime member of the United Indians of All Tribes Foundation.